Resonance production of keV sterile neutrinos in core-collapse supernovae and lepton number diffusion: Back-reaction of sterile neutrinos

 The inhomogeneous chemical potential $\mu_x(r,t)$ triggers the lepton number diffusion processes. \emph{Neutrinos} (whose number exceeds greatly that of anti-neutrinos) diffuse away and the reactions like~\eqref{eq:bremsstrahlung} then replenish population of anti-neutrinos

-A typical time scale for the diffusion over the distance $R$ is $t_{\rm Diff}=\frac{R^2}{\lambda_{\mfp}}$, where $\lambda_{\mfp}$ is the mean free path of (anti)neutrinos of $x$-flavour.
-The neutrino mean free path depends on the neutrino energy and matter density.
-A straightforward computation of neutrino scattering in a medium of non-relativistic nucleons gives $\lambda_{\mfp} \sim \frac{\pi}{G_F^2 N_{\rm b} E^2}$.\footnote{Recall that we are interested only in the diffusion of $\mu$ or $\tau$ flavours and therefore only neutral current processes contribute to the scattering of both neutrinos and anti-neutrinos.} Typical values of neutrino energies in supernovae is $E \sim \mathcal{O}(100)$~MeV and densities can reach $N_{\rm b} \sim \unit[2\times 10^{38}]{cm^{-3}} $ so diffusion time can be as low as $\mathcal{O}(\unit[10^{-2}]{sec})$ -- much below the period of time over which we analyse the sterile neutrino production.
-Therefore diffusion cannot be neglected.
+A typical time scale for the diffusion over the distance $R$ is $t_{\rm Diff}=\frac{R^2}{\lambda_{\mfp}}$, where $\lambda_{\mfp}$ is the mean free path of (anti)neutrinos of $x$-flavor.
+The neutrino's mean free path depends on the neutrino energy and matter density.
+A straightforward computation of neutrino scattering in a medium of non-relativistic nucleons gives $\lambda_{\mfp} \sim \frac{\pi}{G_F^2 N_{\rm b} E^2}$.\footnote{Recall that we are interested only in the diffusion of $\mu$ or $\tau$ flavors and therefore only neutral current processes contribute to the scattering of both neutrinos and anti-neutrinos.}